 Five of Television and Film's Most Iconic Bow Tie Wearers

-From his first appearance to his recent entrance at the 2012 Olympics, the quintessential spy has worn a variety of bows around his neck.
+From his first appearance to the latest movie, the quintessential spy has worn a variety of bows around his neck.
 Ranging from Daniel Craig’s modern bow tie to Roger Moore’s large butterfly bow, the result is always a suave, sophisticated man capable of both wooing ladies and saving the world (sometimes all at once).

 Agent 007 has been sporting a bow tie since the 1950s and while Bond’s wardrobe may have changed over the decades, the bow tie has stood the test of time.

-One of the BBC’s most beloved characters, the Doctor of has donned the dapper bow tie several times.
+Doctor Who is the most modern bow tie wearer on our list, but iconic (and quite the influencer) none the less.
+One of the BBC’s most beloved characters, the Doctor has donned the dapper bow tie several times.
 But it was his Eleventh incarnation that became synonymous with this type of neckwear.